Written by Lauriston Brewster

 For Origins of the Self, Teen Council asked prospective artists: What is the real you?
 Where is the real you?
 How do you define you in a constantly changing landscape?
 “The submissions informed the theme of the show in surprising ways and helped the Teen Council settle on the title for the show,” Simmonds explained.

 Coming of age–the leif motif of Origins of the Self– is already toilsome enough.
 But social media has certainly complicated things exponentially.
-When I was growing up, we didn’t have to deal with the pressure of creating, defining, and curatorially maintaining a social media presence (Tom was in my Top 8 and I was completely fine with that).
+When I was growing up, we didn’t have to deal with the pressure of the curatorial maintainence of a social media presence (Tom was in my Top 8 and I was completely fine with that).

 Ife Omidiran, CAMH Teen Council Member, explains this concept better than I can: